DYING IN THE LORD

-But we have this treasure in earthen vessels, that the excellency of the power may be of God, and not of us.
+But we have this treasure in earthen vessels, that the excellence of the power may be of God and not of us.
 (II Corinthians 4:7)

 We who live are always brought down to death in order that the Life of Christ may be available to other people.
 No matter how educated, talented, or well-intentioned we may be, we have nothing to give that is of eternal worth.
 It is only as we die that the Virtue of Christ is presented to the needy.

 How the world longs to see Jesus!
 But Jesus is not available in a church that is living in its well-intentioned, religious adamic nature, only in one that has been crucified and raised again in Christ.